Near Virginia City in Storey County, Nevada — The American Mountains (Southwest)

 Marker series.
 This marker is included in the Daughters of the American Colonists marker series.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Lousetown (approx. 1.9 Geiger Station (approx. 2.6 miles away); The Comstock Lode (approx. 4 miles away); Steamboat Springs (approx. 4 miles away); Veterans Day November 11th 1995 (approx. 4 miles away); Silver Terrace Cemeteries (approx. 4 miles away); Life in Virginia City on the Comstock Lode (approx. 4.1 miles away); John Pearson (approx. 4.1 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Lousetown (approx. 1.9 miles away); Geiger Station (approx. 2.6 miles away); The Comstock Lode (approx. 4 miles away); Steamboat Springs (approx. 4 miles away); Veterans Day November 11th 1995 (approx. 4 miles away); Silver Terrace Cemeteries (approx. 4 miles away); Life in Virginia City on the Comstock Lode (approx. 4.1 miles away); The Jewish Cemetery - Virginia City 1862 (approx. 4.1 miles away).
 Touch for a list and map of all markers in Virginia City.

 Regarding Old Geiger Grade.
 At the Geiger Lookout, approximately 2 miles west of this marker, one can view Truckee Meadows in the distance.